 Start with a vertical stitch, which is around 1/3rd to 1/2 the length of the leaf.

-The bring the needle out to the right of point 2, at point 3.
+Then bring the needle out to the right of point 2, at point 3, on the outside edge of your shape.

 Take the needle back to the top and down through the fabric right next to point 1, and up at 5.
 This forms a short horizontal stitch on the back of the work.